 Infectious Diseases Fund in honor of Gerald Medoff, MD

 Our mission is to provide outstanding clinical care, conduct ground-breaking research, and train the next generation of leaders in academic medicine and infectious diseases.
-Gerald Medoff, MD, has been among the most influential leaders in the School of Medicine in the past half century, and the contributions of Dr. Medoff to the field of medicine are clearly reflected in the quality of the School and in the extraordinary individuals he has mentored.
-It is therefore only appropriate that we honor him by creating a fund that will provide support for young trainees and junior faculty in the Division, helping them transition their independent careers.
+Gerald Medoff, MD, had been among the most influential leaders in the School of Medicine in the past half century, and the contributions of Dr. Medoff to the field of medicine are clearly reflected in the quality of the School and in the extraordinary individuals he mentored.
+Sadly, Dr. Medoff passed away at the age of 82 on January 14, 2019.
+It is only appropriate that we honor him with a fund that will provide support for young trainees and junior faculty in the Division, helping them transition their independent careers.
 We rely on outside donations and believe that you share our sense of pride in what we have been able to build, much of which is due to the leadership of Dr. Medoff.
+Read more about Dr. Medoff.

 This fellowship award was established with a generous donation by the Terry and Kathy Bader Family Foundation and Harry and Barbara Schukar.
 This donation was made in honor of Victoria J. Fraser, MD, to establish a fellowship that can be used for pre-doctoral trainees in the Infectious Diseases Division who are pursuing additional research.